lendsmartlabs/rust_xmldeserialize/README.md

-# xmldeserialize
+# xmldeser

-This is a public repository for XML deserialization code.
+XML Deserialization for rust.